EarthWittawat/Crossec/README.md

 ## Problem Statement

-Create model to classify cross section plant tissue in 8 classes for using in biology laboratory.
+Create model to classify cross section plant tissue in 8 classes for using in Biology laboratory.